 I gave Bonz the same remedy I'd given Helen.
 (3 pellets twice a day.)
 I caught his almost immediately and it was gone in a few days.
 (Total time from beginning to healing 1 week.)
 I thought I was on to something.
 Notice just the tip of the right ear was affected permanently.
 I think it's kind of cute and goes with his soulful eyes.

 The ear on my ex's dog Moo swelled up but I was out of the homeopathic remedy.
 Not that it mattered.
 The man rushed his boy to the vet and had surgery done.

 Looking back on it I'm glad he did because I had something to compare.
 First he had to be sedated.
 (I mean Moo but we all would have been better off if my ex had been sedated right along with his dog.)
 Not only does this disorient a dog but the drugs have to be cleansed out of the system making the organs work harder to purge them.
 The vet also put him on antibiotics to avoid infection and those mess up the good bacteria in the gut which affect digestion and overall health.
 It was easy to tell by his flatulence.

 As you can see Moo's ears looked nearly perfect after the surgery but it took nearly two months to heal; he had as much pain and discomfort as the others and I know it affected his long term health as well.

 Notice the before and after and how the affected ear ended up with a permanent crease.

 Nearly two years later, my Lily had a rather large left ear.
 The swelling was over 2" long.
 (Sorry her ear picture is blurry.)
-The day before a holiday, I couldn't make the 60 mile drive to the healthy food store for Sulphur 30X.
+The day before a holiday, I couldn't get to the healthy food store for Sulphur 30X.